The sporran is probably the most important accessory after purchasing a kilt.

 The sporran (from Scottish Gaelic sporan meaning 'pouch' or 'bag') stores all of your important items like keys, wallet, etc.

 The following sporrans are beautifully hand-crafted in Nova Scotia.
 With proper care, they will likely last a lifetime or more, becoming a treasured heirloom, much like a well-made kilt.

-Important: The importation of sealskin is illegal under U.S. law.
+Important: The importation of sealskin is illegal under U.S. & EU law.
 Bovine will be substituted for all relevant sporran models.